Soccer-Napoli fight back to earn 2-1 win at Atalanta in top-of-the-table clash | Sports-Games

 Napoli extended their Serie A winning streak to nine games when first-half goals from Victor Osimhen and Eljif Elmas secured a 2-1 comeback victory at second-placed Atalanta on Saturday that saw them stretch their lead at the top to eight points.

+Ruslan Malinovskyi tried a last-ditch attempt for the hosts in the 83rd minute but his shot was comfortably saved by Meret.
+"I think Atalanta played a fantastic match, they are like Liverpool and Manchester City in standing out in the football world, because they present very clear ideas and approaches, so we all watch them," Spalletti said.

-Napoli have 35 points after 13 games ahead of Atalanta on 27 and AC Milan with 26 before they host Spezia later on Saturday.
+Napoli have 35 points after 13 games ahead of Atalanta on 27 and AC Milan with 26 before their game against Spezia later on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)